-I am so thrilled to announce the paperback version for my first book, WHAT MATTERS MOST: The Get Your Shit Together Guide to Wills, Money, Insurance and Life’s “What-If’s” will be coming out in January 2021 and is available now in hardcover here: Amazon, Apple iTunes, Barnes & Noble, Indiebound and your local, independent bookstore.
+I am so thrilled to announce the paperback version for my first book, WHAT MATTERS MOST: The Get Your Shit Together Guide to Wills, Money, Insurance and Life’s “What-If’s” is out and is available in paperback and hardcover here: Amazon, Apple iTunes, Barnes & Noble, Indiebound and your local, independent bookstore.

 video credit to filmmaking badass Katherine at KatFilms

 “How strange to have been so conscious about money in life but lax about where it all goes when I die.
 That stopped the day I read Chanel’s book.
 How free I feel to have these tasks done.”
 (Vicki Robin, New York Times bestselling author of Your Money or Your Life)

 “Chanel Reynolds took her own unthinkable tragedy and turned it into a rallying cry for us all to get our sh*t together before it’s too late.
 In What Matters Most, she is your funny, irreverent friend, who’s here to show you tough love.
 The time for death denial and keeping your head in the sand is over.”
 (Caitlin Doughty, New York Times bestselling author of Smoke Gets in Your Eyes)

 “Grief is a monster better confronted without a legal, financial and logistical mess left behind; Chanel’s wisdom is a gift to all future dead people wanting to lift some of the burden of loss off their surviving loved ones.
 What Matters Most offers you the chance to consider, and find, those critical answers.”
 (Rebecca Soffer, coauthor of Modern Loss: Candid Conversation About Grief.
 Beginners Welcome)